cse110-sp21-group29/cse110-sp21-group29/admin/team.md

 I am a third year computer science student in Muir College.
 I enjoy cooking and watching movies when I am free.
 I also play badminton and basketball when I have time.

 #### Lucy Hu
+I am a third year computer engineering student in Marshall College.
+I love watching Kdramas and enjoy cooking, baking, and painting.
+I also love going swimming and running too!

 #### Anahita Afshari
 I'm a senior computer engineering student in Marshall College.
 I enjoy listening to true crime podcasts, watching stand-up comedy specials on Netflix, and discussing literature with my mom.